Here we are, Rush Limbaugh and the gang at the EIB's Southern Command, executing broadcast excellence on the fastest three hours of media.

 Sorry.

-That is an Al Sharpton parody.
+Al Sharpton parody.

 Here, listen to this with me.

-If it's just a cue fusion.
+If you're just a kofus.

-You're you're my guest.
+You're my guest.

-You'll really like this too.
+You'll really like this, too.

-Okay, that's that's enough.
+Okay, that's enough.

-What do you think of that, uh, Mary Ann?
+What do you think of that, Marianne?

-I find no humor in that, and that's what I mean.
+horrible that is just how do you even think that is remotely funny I find no humor in that, and that's what I mean.

-You are When's the last time you did laugh, Mary Ann?
+When's the last time you did laugh, Mary Ann?

 I laugh at you every day.

-From the case, that's not it's not nice to laugh at people like that.
+It's not nice to laugh at people like that.

 And three to six, I laugh.